SCONE: Surface Coverage Optimization in Unknown Environments by Volumetric Integration: Experiments

 \subsection{Ablation Study}

 We now provide an ablation study for both modules of our full model: The prediction of occupancy probability, and the computation of coverage gain from predictions about visibility gains.
-To evaluate both modules separately, we compared their performance on their training critera: Mean-Squared Error for occupancy probability prediction, and softmax followed by Kullback-Leibler divergence on a dense set of cameras for coverage gain.
-The values are reported in Figure~\ref{fig:ablation_study}. \vincentrmk{Do we still have a supp mat? :}We also provide further analysis in the supplementary material.
+To evaluate both modules separately, we compared their performance on their training critera: MSE for occupancy probability, and softmax followed by KL-Div on a dense set of cameras for coverage gain.
+The values are reported in Figure~\ref{fig:ablation_study}. \vincentrmk{Do we still have a supp mat? :}We provide extensive details and analysis in the appendix.

-\paragraph{Occupancy probability.} Apart from the base architecture presented in Figure~\ref{fig:occupancy_probability_prediction}, we trained the occupancy probability prediction module under two additional settings.
+\textbf{Occupancy probability.} Apart from the base architecture presented in Figure~\ref{fig:occupancy_probability_prediction}, we trained the first module under two additional settings.
 First, we removed the multi-scale neighborhood features computed by downsampling the partial point cloud $P_H$, and trained the module to predict an occupancy probability value $\probfield$ only from global feature $g(P_H)$ and encoding $f(x)$.
 As anticipated, the lack of neighborhood features not only prevents the model from an efficient scaling to large scenes, but also causes a huge loss in performance.
-We also trained a slightly more complex version of our occupancy probability prediction module by feeding it the spherical mappings $h_H(x)$ of camera history $H$ as an additional feature.
+We also trained a slightly more complex version of the module by feeding it the camera history harmonics $h_H(x)$ as an additional feature.
 It appears this helps the model to increase its confidence and make better predictions, but the gains are quite marginal.
-Extensive details are provided in the supplementary material.\vincentrmk{supp mat?}